 Well, there is no easy way to tell which causes the light to blink.
 Start with replacing a new bulb to see if it can fix the blinking.
 If the problem exists, you might want to try replacing the entire light fixture with any working light fixture to see if the new light still blinks.
 If the problem still occurs with a new light, you call a pro electrician to check the circuit for possible causes.

-Voltage fluctuations can cause a LED light to flicker.
+Voltage fluctuations can cause a flickering LED light.
 The spike and drop in voltage will instantly cause the LED light to brighten and dim due to how LED light works.

 LED lights do not use a filament for illumination.
 Instead, they use an electronic driver to produce lighting, which means the voltage fluctuations will instantly result in different brightness output of LED lights.
 Whereas incandescent light bulbs illuminate by heating up the filament to produce light, so the voltage fluctuations will not instantly result in a light flickering for incandescent bulbs.